armand1m/gringobot/README.md

 ## Developing

-Make sure you have Git, Node and Yarn available in your local environment.
+Make sure you have Git and Node 19+ (installed through `nvm` is recommended) available in your local environment.

 ```sh
 # clone repository